K1DBO/slice-master-6000/README.md

 receiver will cause the associated CW Skimmer to follow along.

 Slice Master 6000 is not just for managing other third party programs.
-It's powerful slice and panadapter synchronization features, and it's convienient audio mixer panel make it useful when used alone.
+Its powerful slice and panadapter synchronization features, and its convienient audio mixer panel make it useful when used alone.
 Even when Slice Master does not control the third party program, it's HRD TCP listener provides Flex specific functionality to HRD clients that